Best and Easy Chicken Chasseur Recipe

 HOW TO SERVE CHICKEN CHASSEUR

-This delicious chicken pairs really well with:
+This delicious classic French chicken recipe pairs well with:

 • Mashed potatoes or sweet potatoes